ivybrain/evo_pipetting_optimiser/README.md

 Thus an optimiser which tracks all operations a user wishes to conduct, before automatically grouping them into the most efficient order, is desired.
 This package provides this, by providing an `auto_transfer` method which records the desired operations for later optimisation.
 When `commit` is called or the worklist is saved, the recorded operations are optimised and added to the worklist as advanced worklist commands.

-WARNING: advanced worklist commands can cause damage if not used carefully.
-Ensure all grid and site locations specified are accurate.
+WARNING: Like any advanced worklist commands, commands produced by the optimiser can cause damage if not specified correctly.
+Ensure that all grid and site positions are defined correctly, and that this matches the deck layout set in the EVOware script.

 ### In scope
 Optimisation of pipetting operations for an 8-tip LiHa on the Tecan EVO